aaronfreed/vaf/README.md

 ```lua
 Sides[foo].ambient_delta = bar
 ```
   to set the ambient delta of side `foo` to `bar`. (`bar` should almost always be between -1 and 1.)
-Be warned that maps that use ambient delta will break if you run them through the Weland copy and paste plugin.
+Contact me [on GitHub](https://github.com/aaronfreed) or on Discord (@aaron6608) if you have any remotely good ideas for a UI for this feature.
+Also, be warned that maps that use ambient delta will break if you run them through the Weland copy and paste plugin.
 - This version of Vasara adds the reverse slide, 2x, and 4x transfer modes from Aleph One 1.7.
   - This flat-out breaks if you aren’t using at least Aleph One 1.7, and I don’t care.
 Upgrade your Aleph One.
   - I don’t know what sort of preview to do for the 2x or 4x transfer modes.
-Contact me [on GitHub](https://github.com/aaronfreed) or on Discord (@aaron6608) if you have any ideas.
+Contact me (see directly above) if you have any ideas.
 - The new “Realign when retexturing” option preserves the old behavior of Vasara of realigning textures to (0,0) when you change a texture.
 I currently have it disabled by default, since it’s possible to realign textures to (0,0) manually with it disabled, while it’s *not* possible to preserve existing texture alignment with it *enabled*, but sometimes having it enabled is useful behavior.
 - I think I understand the math needed to fix alignment of transparent textures on the reverse side; I just haven’t figured out how to get Vasara to do it correctly.